rondevera/jslintmate/README.markdown

 If you'd prefer to run JSHint on save:

-1. Go to *Bundles > Bundle Editor > Edit Commands*.
+1. Go to *Bundles > Bundle Editor > Show Bundle Editor*.
-2. Expand *JavaScript JSLintMate* and highlight *Run JSLintMate and Save*.
+2. Expand *JavaScript JSLintMate* and highlight *Linters*.
-3. Click the *Key Equivalent* field and clear it.
-4. Back in the command list, highlight *Run JSLintMate with JSHint and Save*.
-5. Click the *Key Equivalent* field, hit *command-S*, then close the window.
+3. Change the value for `TM_JSLINTMATE_DEFAULT_LINTER` to `jshint`, then close the window.

+JSHint should now run whenever you save a JS file.
 Then, to see JSHint's full problem list, hit *control-shift-L*.

-If you don't want JSLintMate to do anything on save, just follow steps 1-3 above.
+If you don't want JSLintMate to do anything on save, just open the *Bundle Editor* window again, and disable the keyboard shortcut for the *Run JSLintMate and Save* command.

 Options